 How May I Obtain An Application?

-Any information regarding the Homestead Exemption program may be obtained from the Lake County Auditor's Office by mail, by phone or in person.
-You can also download the form(s) from the Auditor’s web site at the forms page.
+Any information regarding the Homestead Exemption program may be obtained from the Lake County Auditor’s Office by mail, by phone or in person.
+You can also download the form(s) from the Auditor’s web site at the bottom under Documents and Forms heading.

 Lake County Auditor